 Did you ever encounter resistance from a mammalian cell line when trying to extract the contents?
 Probably not, because destroying cell membranes is easy.
-Cell walls however are a different story.
-They are rigid, protective layers that can be so strong that the organism gives up movement in favour of protection!
+Cell walls, however, are a different story.
+They are rigid, protective layers that can be so strong that the organism gives up movement in favor of protection!

 1. Plant cell walls

 Plant cell walls consist of a primary and (optional) secondary membrane.
 The plant cell wall interacts with the cell inside, which takes up water and presses against the unbending cell wall.
 This so-called turgor pressure is the key to the stability of the plant.
 However, primary cell walls are flexible, allowing the plant to grow and retain plasticity.
 They consist largely of the polysaccharides cellulose (derived from glucose), pectin and hemicellulose.
 Secondary membranes contain lignin, a very large and complex organic molecule.
 Lignin is basically the stuff that makes the wood of trees.
 It helps make cells of the water transport system (xylem) strong and waterproof.